racket/rhombus/0002-lang-process.md

 - Is this RFC relevant?
 - What further RFCs are needed to develop the process and determine the criteria for inclusion?
-- How much work will it be to develop operational definitions for some of the dimensions vs a semi-quantative or qualitative assessment?
+- How much work will it be to develop operational definitions for some of the dimensions vs a semi-quantitative or qualitative assessment?

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Next steps are for the community to determine what dimensions are relevant for evaluating a language and which criteria for evalulating them should be manditory, quantative/multidmensional, and optional.
+Next steps are for the community to determine what dimensions are relevant for evaluating a language and which criteria for evaluating them should be mandatory, quantative/multidmensional, and optional.